SAP/migration-tool-for-cloud-integration/README.md

 2. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
 3. Navigate into the root project folder: `cd migration-tool-for-cloud-integration`
 4. Install this tool: `npm install`
-5. Build the project: `mbt build`
+5. Build the project: `mbt build --mtar migrationtool`
-6. Deploy the project: `cf deploy ./mta_archives/migrationtool_1.3.0.mtar`
+6. Deploy the project: `cf deploy ./mta_archives/migrationtool.mtar`

 Now you can add the Fiori applications to your Work Zone site via the Work Zone Admin site:
 1. Sync your HTML5 repository
 2. Add the HTML5 apps to your content
-3. Assign the apps to a Group and Role
+3. Assign the apps to a Group and Role (or use Spaces and Pages)
 4. Create a Site containing the Role

 Now you can grant users access to the application via the BTP Cockpit Role Collections